SCOPE-Santos-Volpe/NHAT/javascript_example/README.md

-to run this example, type:
+to run this example, go into the streamlit-light-leaflet directory and type:

 ```
 cat STARTUP.md